Sagarika-Ande/NLP-for-ML/README.md

 ✔ DL trains powerful models
 ❗ But BOTH need NLP to understand text
 👉 That is why NLP + ML/DL is used in real-time applications

+You choose one of these:

+Option A — Traditional NLP

+Use: BoW, TF-IDF, OHE
+→ Good for small ML models

+Option B — Modern NLP

+Use: Word Embeddings, BERT, GPT
+→ Good for deep learning, LLMs